kaihirota/Airwallex-Exchange-Rate-Monitor/airwallex.md

 For each data point, the program needs to

-- Calculate the percentage difference between the new spot rate and the last 5-minute moving average.
+- Calculate the percentage difference between the new spot rate, and the last 5-minute moving average.
 - Alert (print to console) if the percentage difference is greater than or equal to 10%.
 - Update the 5-minute moving average for that particular currency pair.